WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/z4-OverruleAddingOfCreatedEnterpriseImageToDossier/index.md

 ||/Applications/Adobe InDesign CC/Scripts/Startup Scripts|

 The script should have the following properties:
-* The target engine must be “elvisobjectoverride” (#targetengine “elvisobjectoverride”).
+* The target engine must be “elvisobjectoverride” (#targetengine "elvisobjectoverride").
 * The name of the object must be “AddToDossierOverride” (function AddToDossierOverride).
 * There may only be one object of the AddToDossierOverride class and this needs to have the name “addToDossierOverride” (var addToDossierOverride = new AddToDossierOverride).